 - Appointment of a new management committee

 According to the Act, the society’s first AGM must be held within three months following the organisation of the society.
 Within six months of the end of the fiscal year, the annual AGM shall be held.
-The Annual General Meeting of the Cooperative Society can be held during the extended tenure if the Registrar decides to extend it.
+The AGM of the Cooperative Society can be held during the extended tenure if the Registrar decides to extend it.

 To know in detail about the annual general meeting of the Cooperative Society, you can go to Vakilsearch.
 It is the best place that can help you with incorporation, government files & registrations, bookkeeping, paperwork, and annual compliances.